Why Musicians Often Struggle with Substances

 4) Community and aftercare

 Use peer groups (AA, SMART), alumni networks, or sober‑peer channels.
-Austin’s scene also offers sober activities between sets (parks, lakes, museums), which supports recovery “unplugged” from nightlife triggers.
+Austin’s scene also offers sober activities between sets (parks, lakes, museums), which supports recovery that isn’t centered around nightlife or bar culture.

 Break Free from Addiction.
 Detox Safely in Austin Today.